TheSoftwareHouse/rad-modules-docs/docs/security-generate-token.md

 To receive the token the service needs to ask for one.
 To do that at first system administrator needs to create API key so we will know what/who created access token.

-To do that one needs to post data to the endpoint: `/api/tokens/create-access-key`.
-When one receives API key one should add it to custom header "x-api-key" and post data to `/api/tokens/generate-token`
+You can either use endpoint `/api/tokens/create-access-key` to create code or ask administrator to do so from admin panel directly.
+After you get API key it should be put in "x-api-key" header and send to POST `/api/tokens/generate-token` endpoint.

+An example request should look like this :

 ```
 {